-The DSS/HRA in New York views everyone living in the household as being the same household, even if the people themselves don’t consider themselves that way.
+The DSS views everyone living in the household as being the same household, even if the people themselves don’t consider themselves that way.
 The Medicaid administration would be especially concerned if the people in the house are related – let’s say, grandmother or uncle.
 It’s different if people are just roommates.
 In a situation where there is a family, especially where the father of the children is not listed on an application or recertification, a fraud investigation is a frequent occurrence.

 Is there a way to beat a Medicaid or food stamp (SNAP) fraud investigation?
-Read about the 9 things we always do in an HRA SNAP or Medicaid fraud investigation plus the 5 things you should never do in a New York City HRA SNAP or Medicaid fraud investigation.
+Read about the 9 things we always do in a SNAP or Medicaid fraud investigation plus the 5 things you should never do in a SNAP or Medicaid fraud investigation.

 When someone is being investigated for food stamps, what kind of letter do they get?